RUC-GSAI/YuLan-IR/WebBrain/readme.md

 ### Download
 We offer two methods for downloading the WebBrain datasets.
-The first option is to download the datasets directly from our self-maintained servers using this [URL](http://playbigdata.ruc.edu.cn/webbrain/).
-Please send us the application form to acquire the password.
+The first option is to download the datasets directly from our self-maintained servers.
+Please send us the application form to acquire the url and password.

 The second option is to access the datasets via Baidu Cloud Disk, which is readily available in China.
 If you encounter any difficulties downloading the datasets using either method, please don't hesitate to contact us for assistance.